ros2/design/articles/200_coexistence_and_migration.md

 This would also allow building / using / testing ROS 1 with Python 3.

 Another example is the mapping of `rosdep` key to the Qt 4 or Qt 5 version of a dependency.
-Package try to avoid changing the rosdep key used for their dependencies but rosdep only considers the platform without the context of the ROS distribution.
+A package may try to avoid changing the rosdep key used for their dependencies but rosdep only considers the platform without the context of the ROS distribution.

 **Proposal:** Change request for `rosdep` to consider information beyond the platform to determine the mapping.